 Landscape.
 Large trees and hills in the yard can block the radio frequency signals for an electronic dog fence system, creating gaps along the barrier.
 If your yard has several large trees or is not flat, an in-ground invisible electric fence will better provide a complete perimeter barrier.

 Invisible Dog Fence Alternatives

 - Existing fence modification.While you can’t alter an electronic dog fence system, you can modify several types of existing fences to keep your dog contained.
-If your yard already has a traditional fence of some kind and your dog is still finding a way out, there are several “dog proof” solutions and products available that work with your existing fence to help prevent escapes.
-In order to determine the best option for dog proofing your fence, you will first need to examine exactly how they are escaping.
-Is your dog digging underneath the fence?
-Squeezing their way between fence pickets?
-Leaping over the top of the fence with ease?
-Scaling the fence itself?
+If your yard already has a traditional fence of some kind and your dog is still finding a way out, several “dog-proof” solutions and products are available that work with your existing fence to help prevent escapes.
+To determine the best option for dog-proofing your fence, you will first need to examine exactly how your dog is escaping.
+Is your dog digging underneath the fence, squeezing its way between fence pickets, leaping over the top of the fence with ease, or scaling the fence itself?

-At Dog Proofer, we have designed a variety of solutions for dogs escaping under, over, or through a traditional fence of nearly any material or style.
+At Dog Proofer, we have designed a variety of humane solutions for dogs escaping under, over, or through a traditional fence of nearly any material or style.
 While we don’t specialize in electronic dog fence systems, we do have other fence solutions designed to keep your dog safe and happy.